cpdata/meshmind/README.md

   once external services are provisioned.

 ## Testing
-- Run `pytest` to execute the suite; tests rely on fixtures and fake drivers so they do not require external services or optional libraries.
+- Run `pytest` to execute the default suite; tests rely on fixtures and fake drivers so they do not require external services or optional libraries.
+- Integration coverage lives under `meshmind/tests/test_integration_live.py` and is marked with `@pytest.mark.integration`.
+  Start the docker-compose stack (`docker compose up -d`) and run `pytest -m integration` to exercise live Memgraph, Neo4j, and Redis instances.
 - `make typecheck` invokes `pyright` and `typeguard`; install the tooling listed above beforehand.
-- See `ENVIRONMENT_NEEDS.md` for environment requirements and known blockers (Docker/Memgraph/Redis availability).
+- See `ENVIRONMENT_NEEDS.md` for environment requirements, docker resource guidance, and troubleshooting tips.

 ## Known Limitations
 - Graph-backed retrieval still hydrates candidates client-side (now filtered by namespace and entity label); server-side vector search remains future work.